klaudiosinani/qoa/readme.md

 ### Hidden Prompt

-Initializes a text based prompt, where the input provided by the user is automatically hidden while typed.
+Initializes a text based prompt, where each character typed by the user is automatically hidden.
 The return value is a new object with the prompt result stored under the specified `handle` property.

 ```js
 const qoa = require('qoa');